 The circuit is situated in the Town of Suzuka, in the Mie Prefecture ( Province ).
-Its a small industrial town but well connected by road and rail to other parts of Japan.
+It is a small industrial town but well connected by road and rail to other parts of Japan.
 The town does seem to get overwhelmed by the congregation of Fans over the F1 Race Weekend since the circuit can accommodate more than 150000!
 Its another one of those "old school" tracks capable of running races in 5 different configurations ( catering to various other racing series )!

 Closest Airports :

 Chubu Centrair International Airport ( NGO ) is the closest airport to Suzuka, situated near the city of Nagoya.
-It has connections to multiple International destinations.
+It has connections to multiple international destinations.
 Those planning to travel from India can fly on Cathay Pacific ( via Hong Kong ) or Singapore Airlines to Nagoya.
 Nagoya is also connected with other cities of Japan by domestic carriers ( although its best to use trains to commute inter-city )